denten-books/plain-text/1-metaphor.md

 However futuristic such possibilities may seem to us today, we should not lose sight of the mediated nature of human-computer interaction in all of its
-forms: paper, ink, silicone.
+forms: paper, ink, code, silicone.
 Media intercedes.
 As technological dreams become reality they also grow less interesting and more mundane.
 We tend not to think about them; they become habit.
 Habituation smoothes the rough edges of irreconcilability between human and machine.
 The tool recedes from view, beginning to seem a natural and direct extension of the body.
 I do not mean to dismiss the mastery of those engaged in creating the illusion of directness.
 Pleasure and catharsis are important in some contexts.
 In other contexts, we must privilege reflection, analysis, and interruption.
-Computational poetics therefore aims to arrest the encounter: to make it seem less natural, to bring the receding media to light, and to expose the mediating systems supporting the simulation.
+Computational poetics aims to arrest the encounter: to make it seem less natural, to bring the receding media to light, and to expose the mediating systems supporting the simulation.

 Heidegger calls such a process the disruption of reference or a *breach*.
+He
-He writes:
+writes:

 > When something at hand is missing whose everyday presence was a matter of course that we never even paid attention to it, this constitutes a *breach* in